partyhatgg/yapper/README.md

 Welcome to the repository for Yapper, a Discord bot created to transcribe Discord voice messages.

+If you'd like to add Yapper to your own server instead of self hosting it, click [here](https://discord.com/oauth2/authorize?client_id=1189388666699788349).

 ## Self Hosting

 ### Running with Docker: